Meet Generation Divorce: Why More 20-Somethings Are Untying The Knot

 This is, of course, a load of crap.
 Still, there are good reasons to get married young.
 Take writer Karen Swallow Prior, who got married at 19 – and stayed married.

-“I can attest that marrying young…[it] was most beneficial: to me, to my husband, and to the longevity of our marriage,” writes Prior in The Atlantic.
+“I can attest that marrying young…was most beneficial: to me, to my husband, and to the longevity of our marriage,” writes Prior in The Atlantic.
 Her article, The Case for Getting Married Young, does make a compelling case for the so-called ‘cornerstone marriage’.

 The cornerstone marriage is a base that a couple builds on, rather than a crowning achievement that comes once you’ve got all the rest of your ducks in a row (more on that below).
 After marrying young, Prior “transformed from a party girl into a budding scholar,” graduating college and going on to earn two graduate degrees, including a PhD.
 Her husband “made music, built things, earned a teaching certificate, and became a teacher and coach.”